2026 Brazilian general election: Electoral system

 Brazil's president and vice president are elected as a joint ticket using the two-round system.
-The first round of elections is held on the first Sunday of October, which in 2022 was on 2 October.
-A candidate who receives more than 50% of the total valid votes in the first round is elected.
-If the 50% threshold is not met by any candidate, the two candidates who receive the most votes in the first round participate in a second round of voting, held on the last Sunday of October (in this instance, 30 October 2022), and the candidate who receives a plurality of votes in the second round is elected.
-The 2022 Brazilian gubernatorial elections to elect the governors and vice governors of all states of Brazil and of the Federal District were held on the same dates and with the same two-round system as the presidential election.
-One-third of the 81 members of the Brazilian Senate were up for election in 2022, one senator being elected from each of the states and the Federal District using plurality voting.
-The other two-thirds of the Senate were elected in 2018.
+The first round of elections is held on the first Sunday of October (in this instance, 4 October 2026).
+A candidate who receives more than half of the valid votes in the first round is elected.
+If this threshold is not met by any candidate, the two most voted candidates in the first round participate in a second round of voting, held on the last Sunday of October (in this instance, 25 October 2026), and the most voted candidate in the second round is elected.
+Elections for governors and vice governors of all 26 states and of the Federal District are held on the same dates and with the same two-round system as the presidential election.

+Two-thirds of the 81 members of the Brazilian Senate are up for election in 2026, two senators being elected from each of the states and the Federal District using plurality block voting.
+The other third of the Senate was elected in 2022.

-All 531 members of the Chamber of Deputies (federal deputies) are elected from 27 multi-member constituencies corresponding to the states and the Federal District, varying in size from 8 to 70 seats.
-All members of the Legislative Assemblies of Brazilian states (state deputies) and of the Legislative Chamber of the Federal District (district deputies), varying in size from 24 to 94 seats, are also elected.
+All 513 members of the Chamber of Deputies (federal deputies) are elected from 27 multi-member constituencies corresponding to the states and the Federal District, varying in size from 8 to 70 seats.
+All members of the state legislative assemblies (state deputies) and of the Legislative Chamber of the Federal District (district deputies), varying in size from 24 to 94 seats, are also elected.
 These elections are held using open list, proportional representation, with seats allocated using integer quotients and the D'Hondt method.

 All seven members of the District Council of Fernando de Noronha are elected by single non-transferable vote.
 Unlike elections for other offices in Brazil, candidates for this council are not nominated by political parties.